marksweston/multi-database-9000/README.md

 ## Usage

-Create a new set of connections for your database in database.yml, in the form of "<database_name>_test", "<database_name>_production" etc.
+Create a new set of connections for your database in database.yml, in the form of "*database_name*_test", "<database_name>_production" etc.

 Create a new directory under db/ called <database_name>_migrate to hold migrations for the database.

-Create a new migration with rails g migration DATABASE=<database_name>.
+Create a new migration with rails g migration <database_name>.
 The DATABASE environment variable can be left off if the target of the migration is your default database; alternatively multi-database-9000 also accepts DATABASE=default

 rake db:create will attempt to create all databases for all connections.  rake db:create DATABASE=widgets will only created